Opinion: Moms are joining forces to advocate for gun safety

 I joined a nationwide movement of mothers, and others, who were taking action to end gun violence.

 There are many things I’ve learned about since I first became involved in the gun sense movement.
-One is that 66% of gun deaths in Oklahoma are suicides, nearly half of mass shootings with four of more people killed are domestic violence incidents, the type of firearms used most often in instances of gun violence are handguns, and the number of daily gun deaths and mass shootings increase year-on-year.
+One is that 66% of gun deaths in Oklahoma are suicides; nearly half of mass shootings with four or more people killed are domestic violence incidents; the type of firearms used most often in instances of gun violence are handguns; and the number of daily gun deaths and mass shootings increases year-on-year.

 Here we are in 2023, and 120 lives are taken by gun violence each day and hundreds more are injured, many of them permanently.